keypaz/device-intelligence/beta/README.ANDROID.md

 # Getting Started

-Before using this SDK, make sure to get the merchant key from Keypaz Dashboard.
+Before using this SDK, make sure to get the merchant key and Merchant App ID from Keypaz Dashboard.

 ## Usage